 2. Bus from Maya to Bogo; you can ask the driver to drop you at the intersection to the port.
 The journey takes about 45 minutes and costs around 70 pesos.

 3. Tricycle from the main road to the port.
-It’s about 10 minutes; we paid 100 pesos because it was at night and we didn’t want to negotiate, but it can certainly be cheaper.
+It’s about 10 minutes; we paid 100 pesos because it was late and we didn’t feel like negotiating, but it can certainly be cheaper.

 4. Ferry from Polambato to Palompon: you have departures by Aznar Shipping Corporation at 11:30 and at 1:00 a.m.
 The journey takes around 3 hours.
 Tickets can’t be bought online, but you can check schedules here.